Jeph Jacques

-Jeffrey Paul "Jeph" Jacques (/ˈdʒɛf ˈdʒæks/ JEF-_-JAKS) (born June 17, 1980) is an American cartoonist who writes and draws the webcomics Questionable Content, Alice Grove, and DORD (and formerly "Indietits").
+Jeffrey Paul "Jeph" Jacques (/ˈdʒɛf ˈdʒæks/ JEF-_-JAKS) (born June 17, 1980) is an American-Canadian cartoonist who writes and draws the webcomic Questionable Content.
+Jacques has formerly created the webcomics indietits from 2005 to 2007, Derelict Orbital Reflector Devices and Alice Grove.

 Personal life

 Jacques was born in Rockville, Maryland, and was later adopted.
 He has a younger brother named Justin.

 Jacques lived near Northampton, Massachusetts, where Questionable Content is set; in 2015, he moved to Halifax, Nova Scotia.

 Jacques graduated from Hampshire College with a degree in music.
 He was married to his business manager Cristi until their amicable separation in 2014.
-In 2017, Jacques travelled to France and got married.
+In 2017, Jacques travelled to France and remarried.

 Questionable Content

 Questionable Content (QC) is a comedic slice-of-life webcomic that Jacques started on August 1, 2003.
 It was initially published two days a week, and then moved up to three updates a week when Jacques published strip #16.
 On September 4, 2004, Jacques lost his day job, and decided to try publishing QC every weekday and make a living selling QC-related T-shirts.